Identifying ways to shift the consumption of beef in the United States in order to support planetary and human health

 - Identify the values, trade-offs, and trigger points for potential shifts in beef production and consumption practices

 - Identify the relevant considerations and trade-offs of different policies and interventions to alter beef production and consumption practices

 - Develop a framework to evaluate the ethical permissibility of different interventions to achieve shifts in beef production and consumption patterns

-Dr. Jessica Fanzo leads the Beef, Food Choices, and Values team, bringing together experts from a wide range of disciplines.
+Dr. Jessica Fanzo led the Beef, Food Choices, and Values team, bringing together experts from a wide range of disciplines.
 Drs.
-Elizabeth Fox and Shauna Downs lead the team’s empirical research efforts.
+Elizabeth Fox and Shauna Downs led the team’s empirical research efforts.
 Drs.
-Anne Barnhill and Travis Rieder head the group’s ethical analyses.
-Colleagues at the Commonwealth Scientific and Industrial Research Organisation in Australia oversee the team’s modelling work.
+Anne Barnhill and Travis Rieder headed the group’s ethical analyses.
+Colleagues at the Commonwealth Scientific and Industrial Research Organisation in Australia oversaw the team’s modelling work.

 Fox, E. L., Davis, C., Downs, S. M., McLaren, R., & Fanzo, J. (2021).
 A focused ethnographic study on the role of health and sustainability in food choice decisions.
 Appetite, 105319.